 Salted Caramel Frosting

 - In an electric stand mixer using the paddle attachment, beat the butter on high speed until creamy (1-2 minutes).
-Add the powdered sugar, heavy whipping cream, and vanilla extract and mix on low speed until combined (about 30 seconds).
-Then pour in a ¼ cup of the cooled salted caramel sauce.
+Add the powdered sugar, salted caramel sauce, heavy whipping cream, and vanilla extract and mix on low speed until combined (about 30 seconds).
 Increase the speed to high and mix until smooth and creamy (1-2 minutes).

 Assemble